Do You Know Your Heart?

 MATTHEW 5:3_Blessed are the poor in spirit…

 The poor in spirit really do have a monopoly on humility.
 It is impossible to be proud or arrogant and be poor in spirit.
-The poor in spirit measure themselves to Jesus’ standards – they find themselves lacking.
+The poor in spirit measure themselves to Jesus’ standards—they find themselves lacking.
 They do not measure themselves to the standards of the world.
-Neither are they anxiously concerned if they do not measure up to what their peers consider to be cool or acceptable in order to be in the click.
+Neither are they anxiously concerned if they do not measure up to what their peers consider to be cool or acceptable in order to be in the clique.

-The poor in spirit are grieved as they discover within themselves the truth of Jeremiah 17:9 (KJV), “The heart is deceitful above all things, and desperately wicked: who can know it?”
-The poor in spirit come humbly and contritely to the only One who can change them – the only One who can give them a new heart.
+The poor in spirit grieve as they discover the truth of Jeremiah 17:9 (KJV), “The heart is deceitful above all things, and desperately wicked: who can know it?”
+The poor in spirit come humbly and contritely to the only One who can change them.
+The only One who can give them a new heart.

-Because they are poor in spirit they open themselves up for a metamorphosis – a complete metamorphosis from which they emerge as something beautiful.
+Because they are poor in spirit they open themselves up for a metamorphosis—from which they emerge as something beautiful.

 They do not return to the cocoon.